fsmoothy/typeorm-fsm/README.md

 ### StateMachineEntity

-Let's take a look at the `StateMachineEntity` function.
+Let's take a look at the `StateMachineEntity` mixin.
 It accepts an object with the following properties:

 - `id` - a unique identifier for the state machine (used for debugging purposes)
 - `initial` - the initial state of the state machine